pivotal/docs-tap/tap-gui/configurator/create-plug-in-wrapper.hbs.md

 This topic tells you how to create two Tanzu Developer Portal plug-ins by wrapping the `tech-insights` and `tech-insights-backend` Backstage plug-ins.
-You can create a separate repository for each of these plug-ins, but it is easier to do the work for both in a single monorepo.
+You can create a separate repository for each of these plug-ins, but it's easier to do the work for both in a single monorepo.

 ## <a id="gen-bckstg-app"></a> Generate a Backstage app for the monorepo

 This section describes how to use the Backstage tools `@backstage/create-app` and `backstage-cli` to manage your monorepo.
 The Backstage tools make managing multiple packages easier.
-However, you will not develop a traditional Backstage app, and you will need to remove some portions of generated code.
+However, you will not develop a traditional Backstage app, and you will remove some portions of generated code later.

 1. Run the `create-app` script and, when prompted, enter a name for your app: